jvermeir/twistgesprek/README.md

 # Summary

+## Idea

+Show people ideas that directly contradict each other.
+We quickly found this is hard to do.

+However, with Google ML we can find the sentiment and the subject of a text and then select another text about the same subject but with a different sentiment.

+So if someone sees a post claiming X is great, we want to show a post saying X is terrible.

 ### Used `gcloud ml language` to analyze text

 ### Find out what a text is about: `gcloud ml language classify-text --content-file=optimist-migrane.txt`